cwbeitel/iqtk/README.md

 * [Metabolome analysis with XCMS3:](https://github.com/iqtk/iqtk/blob/master/inquiry/docs/tutorials/metabolite-analysis.ipynb) Learn how to use XCMS3 to quantify the levels of metabolites in a sample of interest.
 * [Transcriptome analysis with the Tuxedo suite:](https://github.com/iqtk/iqtk/blob/master/inquiry/docs/tutorials/rna_quantification.ipynb) Learn how to quantify and compare gene expression levels across samples.

-Each one of the above tutorials first shows you how to parameterize a workflow run both from the DataFlow management UI (TODO).
-For tutorials on using the developer `iqtk` command line interface, check out the README included with each of the workflows in the [core toolkit](https://github.com/iqtk/iqtk/tree/master/inquiry/toolkit) (TODO).
+Each of the above tutorials shows you how to submit workflows form the `iqtk` command line utility as well as an aspirational demo of the DataFlow UI for submitting these as templates.

 # Developers